Laurent Gbagbo: Civil war

 Following the contested election of 2000, there were violent clashes between supporters of the FPI and supporters of the RDR.
 A mass grave of 57 bodies was found in Yopougon, Abidjan, in November 2000, containing the corpses of RDR supporters killed by FPI-aligned militias.
 The RDR launched an electoral boycott of the December 2000 elections to the parliament.
-The following month, an attempted coup d'etat against Gbagbo occurred.
+The following month, an attempted coup d'état against Gbagbo occurred.
 The government then intensified a crackdown on northerners and those thought to be Alassane Ouattara supporters; many were jailed or killed.

 On 19 September 2002 a revolt by northerners against Gbagbo's government partly failed.
 The rebels, calling themselves the Forces Nouvelles, attempted to seize the cities of Abidjan, Bouaké, and Korhogo.
 They failed to take Abidjan, but were successful in the other two cities, as Gbagbo loyalists, with French military assistance, repulsed the attack.
 Rebels of the Patriotic Movement of Côte d'Ivoire took control of the northern part of the country.

 In March 2003, a new cross-party agreement was made for the formation of a new government led by a consensus figure, Seydou Diarra, and including nine ministers from the rebels, and one year later, UN peacekeeping forces arrived in the country.
 In March 2004, however, an anti-Gbagbo rally took place in Abidjan; government soldiers responded by killing some 120 people.
 A subsequent UN report concluded that Ivorian government was responsible for the massacre.